Free Shipping on all orders over $5 in the U.S.

 How Often Should You Spray With Neem Oil?

 After that, you can spray every 2-4 weeks to keep things under control.
 If you're targeting a specific pest, you might need to spray every 3 days for about 2 weeks, which is usually how long it takes to break their life cycle.
-Just keep an eye on your plants and adjust your spraying schedule as needed.
+JMonitor your plants once every 24 hours and adjust your spraying schedule as needed.

 When spraying with neem oil, it's important to be safe.
 This oil is safe for humans and pets, but it can irritate your eyes, skin, and stomach if you swallow it or get too much on your skin.
-It's also not good for bees and other beneficial insects if they get sprayed directly.
+Neem is dangerous for bees and other beneficial insects if they get sprayed directly.
 So, try not to spray when they're active, like in the middle of the day.

-You will know if your neem oil mixture is not diluted enough, because leaf burn, leaf spot, or black spot may start to appear.
+You will know if your neem oil mixture is not diluted enough because leaf burn, leaf spot, or black spot may appear.
 Not to worry.
-Wash your plants of the neem oil to reduce the concentration.
-The next time you spray make sure to reduce the amount of neem.
+Wash your plants with the neem oil to reduce the concentration.
+The next time you spray, reduce the amount of neem.

-Also, don't spray too close to waterways, because neem oil can be harmful to aquatic animals.
-Overall, just be careful and follow the instructions on the label to stay safe while using neem oil in your garden.
+Also, don't spray too close to waterways because neem oil can harm aquatic animals.
+Overall, be careful and follow the instructions on the label to stay safe while using neem oil in your garden.

 Pair With Neem Cake Fertilizer

-Pairing neem spray with Zatural Neem Cake Fertilizer can provide additional benefits for your garden.
-Neem cake is made from the leftover seeds after neem oil extraction.
-It acts as a natural bio-fertilizer, enriching the soil with nutrients and improving its fertility.
+Applying neem oil spray with Zatural Neem Cake Fertilizer can provide additional benefits for your garden.
+Neem cake is made from leftover seeds after neem oil extraction.
+It acts as a natural bio-fertilizer, enriching the soil with nutrients and improving fertility.

 When used together, neem spray helps control pests and diseases on the plants, while neem cake nourishes the soil and promotes healthy plant growth.

-This combination creates a synergistic effect, enhancing the overall health and resilience of your garden ecosystem.
+This combination creates a synergistic effect, enhancing your garden ecosystem's overall health and resilience.
 Plus, it's an eco-friendly approach that supports sustainable gardening practices.

 Sum It Up!

-In conclusion, incorporating neem oil into your garden care routine offers a natural and effective solution for pest and disease control.
-With the simple instructions provided for using a hose end sprayer, you can easily harness the power of neem oil.
-This oil will help to protect your plants while promoting their health and vitality.
+In conclusion, incorporating neem oil into your garden care routine offers a natural and effective pest and disease control solution.
+With the simple instructions for using a hose-end sprayer, you can easily make neem oil work for your garden.
+By protecting your plants and promoting their health and vitality.

 If you would rather not mix your own Neem Garden Spray, try Zatural's pre-mixed Neem Garden Spray.